HarrisonCentner/blog/posts/2025-08-31-graph-eigenvalues.md

 then do the remaining compiler passes.

-It is not meant to be informative, interesting, or readable.
+This post is not meant to be informative, interesting, or readable.

 ## Eigenvalues of a Chain Graph